Rahad-Ullah/Yummy-Server/README.md

 # Yummy Server

+## Recipe Sharing Platform

-The **Yummy** allows users to read recipe post with ease and provides admins the ability to manage these recipes and users.
+The **Yummy** allows users to read and share recipe post with ease and provides admins the ability to manage these recipes and users.

 ---